LSDG/resources/README.md

 ### Source Control Management

 Avoid the chaos that is multiple folks working on a bunch of files.
-Mantian a clear history of the changes you've made.
+Maintain a clear history of the changes you've made.
 USE SOURCE CONTROL!

 * [an interactive git tutorial](https://try.github.io/levels/1/challenges/1)
 * [another set of git tuts](https://www.atlassian.com/git/)